cmancushman/StackBase/README.md

 If you are familiar with MySQL and SQL tables, then don't worry about reading this.
 The following is a brief explanation of how the table we just created works:

-While a SQL table's implementation is quite complicated (binary trees and fulltext indeces aren't fun), the idea of a MySQL table is pretty easy to understand.
+While a SQL table's implementation is quite complicated (binary trees and fulltext indexes aren't fun), the idea of a MySQL table is pretty easy to understand.
 All data is arranged in rows and columns, just like any other table.
 We can imagine, then, that TestTable looks something like this:

      id       |
 ------------- | ---